-Sharp continues solar growth with plan to buy Recurrent Energy
+Sharp continues solar growth and plan to buy Recurrent Energy

 Sharp Corporation has said it will expand its already large solar business by buying Recurrent Energy for almost £200m.